csbenny/GetAndCleanData/CodeBook.md

 ## Data transformation
 As the dataset we downloaded from the URL is raw data, we need to go through a series of steps in order to output a tidy dataset.

-Step 1: Merges the training and the test sets to create one data set As the obtained dataset has been randomly partitioned where 70% of the volunteers was selected for generating the training data and 30% the test data, we need to merge the two set together.
+### Step 1: Merges the training and the test sets to create one data set
+As the obtained dataset has been randomly partitioned where 70% of the volunteers was selected for generating the training data and 30% the test data, we need to merge the two set together.

-As the data from either training / test set is spanned across three different files, we need to load the main data file (X_train.txt or X_test.txt) into a dataframe and then incorporate the corresponding activity label and suject into the dataframe.
+As the data from either training / test set is spanned across three different files, we need to load the main data file (X_train.txt or X_test.txt) into a dataframe and then incorporate the corresponding activity label and subject into the dataframe.

 ```R
 trainset <- read.table(file=file.path(traindataset, "X_train.txt"), col.names=featurenames[,2])